 The Rhetoric Across the Curriculum (RAC) Program is coordinated by the RAC committee, one of the college’s faculty governance committees.
 The committee consists of two faculty co-directors and 4-5 other members from the faculty and library staff.

 This committee oversees the Rhetoric Center, a walk-in service staffed by trained student consultants who assist fellow students with planning, writing, and revising written assignments across the college’s curriculum.
 The Rhetoric Center staff welcomes opportunities to work with instructors.

 How we help faculty

-The RAC program assists faculty in all disciplines in integrating writing, public speaking, and visual rhetoric in their courses.
+The RAC program assists faculty in all disciplines in integrating writing, public speaking, visual rhetoric, and research skills into their courses.
 We sponsor periodic workshops intended to help individual faculty members throughout the college design creative and effective assignments, and discuss best practices for evaluating written, oral, and visual rhetoric.

 On this site and on a related Moodle site, we offer some digital teaching resources for faculty (more coming soon.)
 We welcome your suggestions for further resources or links related to the teaching of writing and rhetoric that would be valuable for the Calvin community.

 The faculty members of RAC committee advise and assist academic departments in designing and implementing Calvin’s departmental rhetoric programs.